 - In the manga Midnight Secretary Japanese vampires are specifically said to be weak against the piety of Christians.
 Luckily for him Japan is pretty secular, even on Christmas, but at one point Kyouhei is at a business dinner held by a Japanese family who were devout Christians and it made Kyouhei very sick.

 - In Lucky Star, Kagami and Tsukasa sing in a Church at Christmas time and play "Joy to the World" on their recorders.
 Their comment is that they were taught to be respectful to all gods.
 (Shinto is about animism.
 Why not!)
 Although, they and their two older sister' wonder whether it's all right for them to marry in a Western wedding dress.

-- In Rurouni Kenshin, one of Kenshin Himura's strongest opponents was Shougo Mutou aka Amakusa, a Christian Religious Bruiser trying to end the persecution of his fellow believers by helping a "holy man" overthrow the Japanese government, and basically an expy of real life Christian leader Shiro Amakusa.
+- One of Kenshin Himura's strongest opponents was Shougo Mutou aka Amakusa, a Christian Religious Bruiser trying to end the persecution of his fellow believers by helping a "holy man" overthrow the Japanese government, and basically an expy of real life Christian leader Shiro Amakusa.
 Kenshin essentially ended up fighting Samurai Jesus.
 And winning.

 - Not only that, but Shougo and his younger sister Sayo were the leaders of a small Japanese Christian colony hiding in Shimabara, a rural area near to Nagasaki.
 And several years before, they barely managed to survive a major massacre in the same Shimabara area, in which their parents and everyone in their Doomed Hometown were killed for their beliefs.